pascallaliberte/sharpen.page/index.md

 ### Do you do all the copywriting, including blog posts?

 I only write the copy for the marketing pages of your site.
 I know of a good writer for your blog posts and your guides that I can refer to you, if you'd like.

+### Do you also do any data analysis, or data infrastructure work?

+My focus is on qualitative research -- digging through messy anecdotes for clues, finding the trail of motivations that led a person to your door.
+But [I know a guy](https://www.lantrns.co/) who does the _quantitative_ part: setting up a data collection system that's replicable, producing insights from data.
+We can actually team up if that's what you're after: we could offer a complete solution from support channel trends to unearthing new Jobs-to-be-done through purchase interviews.

 ### Do I have to understand the Jobs-To-Be-Done theory, which I see you talk about a lot in your articles?